How to Clean Nike Air Max Shoes

 That’s why we’ve put together this useful blog post, which tells you, step-by-step, how to clean your Air Max quickly and simply without causing any damage.

-Firstly, we’ll give you our easy-to-follow four-step process, and then we’ll go through some tips and tricks for getting your Air Max trainers clean depending on the fabric.
+Firstly, we’ll give you our easy-to-follow five-step process, and then we’ll go through some tips and tricks for getting your Air Max trainers clean depending on the fabric.
 Let’s get stuck in.

 So your Air Max trainers have taken a bit of a beating and they’re caked in dirt.
 The first place you head to is the washing machine, right?